aycangulez/tie-in/README.md

 Unless specified, get returns up to 10 levels of downstream relations for each record.
 You can set this to another number or 0 for none.

 **upstreamLimit:**
-Unless specified, get returns up to 10 levels of uptstream relations for each record.
+Unless specified, get returns up to 10 levels of upstream relations for each record.
 You can set this to another number or 0 for none.

 **filterUpstreamBy:**
 Filters records by upstream relations.
-Effectively works like an inner join.
+Similar to an inner join.

 ```js
 // Returns posts in topic #1